 In September 2014 the government removed the existing assessment descriptors of National Curriculum Levels and did not replace it with an alternative.

 At Thorogate School we look at the requirements of the National Curriculum and judge which age appropriate expectations the pupils have attained, based on a best fit model.
 This is expressed in the form of:

 - The national curriculum age group for example Year 3.

-- Emerging - that the pupil is beginning to understand the content matter for the year group.
+- Working Towards (WT) - that the pupil is beginning to understand the content matter for the year group.

-- Developing - that the pupil is developing a sound understanding of the content matter for the year group (this is the expected attainment).
+- Working At (WA) - that the pupil has a sound understanding of the content matter for the year group (this is the expected attainment).

-- Secure - that the pupil has a fully secure understanding of the content matter for the year group and can apply it in a range of situations, more than you would normally expect in this year group.
+- Working at Greater Depth (WGD) - that the pupil has a fully secure understanding of the content matter for the year group and can apply it in a range of situations, more than you would normally expect in this year group.